Course overview

 Teaching methodology

 This course will introduce new material primarily through prepared slides and hands-on demonstrations.
-Students will be expected to work both individually and collaboratively (to the extent possible given the current conditions); course content and evaluation will emphasize the communication of ideas and the ability to think critically more so than a specific pathway or method.
-Other areas of this website provide an overview of the topics to be covered, including links to weekly reading assignments, lecture materials, computer labs, and homework assignments.
+Students will be expected to work both individually and collaboratively (to the extent possible given the current conditions); course content and evaluation will emphasize the communication of ideas and the ability to think critically more than a specific pathway or method.
+Other areas of this website provide an overview of the topics to be covered, including links to weekly reading assignments, lecture materials, computer labs, homework assignments, and the final project.

 Communication

 This course will involve a lot of communication between and among students and the instructor.
 Short questions should be addressed to me via email; I will try my best to respond to your message within 24 hours.
-Under more normal circumstances, detailed questions would be addressed to me in person–either after class or during a scheduled meeting.
-In this case, however, we will schedule one-on-one or group Zoom calls as needed.
+More detailed questions should be addressed to me in person–either during office hours or a scheduled meeting.

 Evaluation